spollard/josh-works.github.io/_pages/office-hours.md

 I’ve written a lot of about [programming](https://josh.works/tags#programming) and and [remote work](https://josh.works/tags#remote_work ) and [the Turing school](https://josh.works/tags#turing).

 If you've read those posts and think I don't bite, drop me a line.
-Again, I'm `thompsonjoshd`, using the popular email service run by Google.
+Again, I'm `joshthompson@hey.com`.

 ### What do I get out of this?